-- 1.5.1 NAFversion 3 (NAFv3) was issued in 20072 to support alliance interoperability through the coherent use of architectures, and provide for the re-use of architecture artefacts and products to facilitate the description of systems and applications.
-However, NAFv3: - was not consistently applied by projects, - did not provide a common architecture approach,
+1.5.1 NAFversion 3 (NAFv3) was issued in 20072 to support alliance interoperability through the coherent use of architectures, and provide for the re-use of architecture artefacts and products to facilitate the description of systems and applications.
+However, NAFv3:

-1 A Common Perspective on Enterprise Architecture, The Federation of Enterprise Architecture Professional Organizations.

-2 NAFv3 was issued as Annex 1 to AC/322-D(2007)0048, was released to the public with AC/322-D(2015)0009 and replaced
+A Common Perspective on Enterprise Architecture, The Federation of Enterprise Architecture Professional Organizations.
+NAFv3 was issued as Annex 1 to AC/322-D(2007)0048, was released to the public with AC/322-D(2015)0009.
+It replaced MODAF Version 1.2.004.

-- · became challenging to maintain due to limited technical resources, and - did not align with major terms and concepts in the following international standards: - ISO/IEC/IEEE 42010 Systems and Software Engineering Architecture Description, - ISO/IEC CD 42020 Systems and Software Engineering Architecture Processes, - ISO/IEC 42030 Systems and Software Engineering Architecture Evaluation, - The Open Group Architecture Framework (TOGAF) Version 9.1, - ISO/IEC/IEEE 15288 Systems and Software Engineering System Lifecycle Processes, - ISO 15704 Industrial automation systems Requirements for enterprise-reference architectures and methodologies. - 1.5.2 NAFv4 addresses the above limitations and is a step towards a single Architecture Framework across NATO and Nations.
+- was not consistently applied by projects, - did not provide a common architecture approach, - became challenging to maintain due to limited technical resources, and - did not align with major terms and concepts in the following international standards: - ISO/IEC/IEEE 42010 Systems and Software Engineering Architecture Description, - ISO/IEC/IEEE 42020 Systems and Software Engineering Architecture Processes, - ISO/IEC/IEEE 42030 Systems and Software Engineering Architecture Evaluation, - The Open Group Architecture Framework (TOGAF) Version 9.1, - ISO/IEC/IEEE 15288 Systems and Software Engineering System Lifecycle Processes, - ISO 15704 Industrial automation systems Requirements for enterprise-reference architectures and methodologies. - 1.5.2 NAFv4 addresses the above limitations and is a step towards a single Architecture Framework across NATO and Nations.